Federal department: Distilleries that made hand sanitizer not on the hook for $14K fee

 “Small businesses who stepped up to fight COVID-19 should be applauded by their government, not taxed for doing so,” said the Twitter statement, which was attributed to HHS chief of staff Brian Harrison.
 “Happy New Year, distilleries, and cheers to you for helping keep us safe!”

-Several Madison-area distilleries had joined the nationwide effort of craft alcohol producers to turn out hand sanitizer instead of vodka or whiskey and were surprised to find out this week the effort could cost them.
+Several Madison-area distilleries had joined the nationwide effort of craft alcohol producers to turn out hand sanitizer instead of vodka or whiskey, and were surprised to find out last week the effort could cost them.